savvyclutch/savvyclutch.github.io/_posts/2016-12-21-BDD-tests-for-Hadoop-with-Cucumber-part-II.md

 Our application should sort the data to the different folders regarding to caller countries, so let’s check it.

-To do that we need to create folders for cucumber ‘features’:
+To do that we need to create folders for cucumber features:

 `src -> test -> resources -> features -> callstream`